Germany: Interior minister gets tough on organized crime – DW – 08/08/2023

 These criminal families do not operate throughout Germany but rather focus on certain regional areas.
 More than two-thirds of all investigations into such groups occurred in the states of North Rhine-Westphalia (NRW), Lower Saxony, Bremen and Berlin.

+In late May, for instance, six members of a Berlin crime gang were convicted of stealing and partially destroying historic jewels worth more than €113 million ($119 million) from Dresden's Green Vault museum.

-In June, there were massive brawls in the Ruhr area of western Germany, between Syrian and Lebanese extended families.
-"Criminal behavior by Turkish-Arab members of criminal groups is subject to public perception and therefore is not only relevant to police but also relevant politically," it was written in the latest situation report on the issue from Germany's most populous state, North Rhine-Westphalia, where the Ruhr area is located.
+In June, massive brawls between extended Syrian and Lebanese families made headlines in the Ruhr area of western Germany.
+The latest situation report from Germany's most populous state, North Rhine-Westphalia, where the Ruhr area is located, reads, "Criminal behavior by Turkish-Arab members of criminal groups is subject to public perception and therefore is not only relevant to police but also relevant politically."

-This political relevance has prompted Germany's center-left coalition government — made up of the Social Democrats (SPD), Greens and Free Democrats (FDP) — to declare this type of crime a priority.
+That political relevance has prompted Germany's coalition government — made up of the Social Democrats (SPD), Greens and Free Democrats (FDP) — to declare this type of crime a priority.

-Faeser's proposal is also being viewed in connection with her candidacy for the role of premier in state elections in Hessen, which are scheduled for October.
+Faeser's proposal is also being viewed in light of her candidacy for the job of state premier in Hessen, where elections are scheduled for October.

 Brute force?

-In the NRW situation report on "clan criminality" from 2022 it states that almost a third of the crimes (28%) were "crimes of brutality" — in other words: assault.
+The 2022 NRW situation report on "clan crime" states that almost a third of crimes committed (28%) were "crimes of brutality" — in other words: assault.

+According to the BKA, violence is "often seen as a legitimate means of conflict resolution, as opposed to tolerance and compromise, which members of criminal gangs see as a sign of weakness."
+Reports speak of "significant risk potential, for instance, through the use of various weapons."
+Moreover, they note that, "trivial incidents can be interpreted as disrespectful acts" leading to "riotous clashes."

-The truly dangerous organized criminality takes place in secret, in silence, criminologist and former police officer Thomas Müller told DW.
+But criminologist and former police officer Thomas Müller told DW that truly dangerous organized criminal activity takes place silently and in secret.
 Müller spent seven years investigating organized crime in Bremen.
-The fight against "clan criminality" is ripe for political exploitation, Müller observed.
-He laments the "collateral damage" of the approach because it causes great harm to innocent people who come from a similar community or have a similar name.
+The fight against "clan criminal activity" is ripe for political exploitation, says Müller, who laments the "collateral damage" of the approach because it causes great harm to innocent people who may come from a similar community or have a similar name but may not be involved in any type of illegal activity.

 Do not criminalize extended families

+In 2020, for instance, Mahmoud Al-Zein, the head of a well-known Arab crime gang, published an autobiography titled, "The Godfather of Berlin," which deals at length with topics such as honor, respect, making one's own rules and enforcing them.

-Most of the members of the extended families, however, criticize the criminal activities, Jaraba said.
-Rather, they suffer from social discrimination because they are held jointly responsible for the misconduct of their notorious namesakes.
+Most members of the extended families, however, criticize relatives' criminal activities, Jaraba said, as it means that they suffer from social discrimination because they are held jointly responsible for the misconduct of their notorious namesakes.

 While you're here: Every Tuesday, DW editors round up what is happening in German politics and society.
 You can sign up here for the weekly email newsletter Berlin Briefing.

-Note: This article was originally published in German.
-The translated version was updated on August 8, 2023, by Jon Shelton to provide additional context.